-- Believing that you can learn via osmosis

-- Missing lectures

-- "If you don't have the discipline to show up, you will most likely not have the discipline to catch up"
+- Believing that you can learn via osmosis - Missing lectures - "If you don't have the discipline to show up, you will most likely not have the discipline to catch up" - You will miss concepts needed in following lectures - Get started on the assignments late.
+Note that they incorporate new concepts, including multiple processes and threads. - TA help limited to 10 minutes during the last two days

-- Procrastinating

-- Get started on the assignments late.
-Note that they incorporate new concepts, including multiple processes and threads.